 The accuracy after calibration is remarkable, and you won't notice any problems.

 The Dell G2724D has an incredible SDR color gamut.
-It has perfect coverage of the common sRGB color space and great coverage of the Adobe RGB color space used in professional publishing.
-However, greens are undersaturated, and while reds and magentas are slightly oversaturated, it isn't as bad as other monitors like the Dell Alienware AW2724DM.
+It has perfect coverage of the common sRGB color space and decent coverage of the Adobe RGB color space used in professional publishing.
+However, greens are undersaturated, and reds and magentas are slightly oversaturated in Adobe RGB.

 This monitor has a decent HDR color gamut.
 This is one of the bigger differences with the Dell Alienware AW2724DM, which has a much better color gamut.
 As for this monitor, its coverage of the common DCI-P3 color space is good, but it has tone mapping issues, as most colors are off, and it has limited coverage of the wider Rec.
 2020 color space.